try-horus/horus-agent/README.md

 You're done!

-#### Traces In Other Services
+#### Traces in Other Services

-If you would like to see traces throughout every service of your application, add a TracingAgent to the top of the backend file for each service.
+If you would like to see detailed spans/traces throughout every service of your application, add a TracingAgent to the top of the backend file for each service.
 Having the MetricsAgent in your root service alone is sufficient for metrics generation and capturing.
 Do not add a MetricsAgent to other services in the same application.

 At the top of another service:
 ```js